Hashashin-droid/active-directory-homelab/README.md

 ### Setting Up Organizational Units (OUs)

+This section describes on how to create Organizational Units (OUs)

+Organizational Units is a logical structure inside an AD domain that holds network objects like users, computers, and groups to make management and security easier

+In video below, I create `Department` OU and two sub-OU : `IT Support` and `Finance`

 [Screencast from 2026-09-13 02-28-50.webm](https://github.com/user-attachments/assets/94e949c8-546c-4a73-9c89-3d1572f43de2)

+It is considered best practice to select "Protect container from accidental deletion", so it would prevent from retard accidentally delete the damn OU, as shown below :

 [Screencast from 2026-09-13 02-30-23.webm](https://github.com/user-attachments/assets/b4427f70-01c3-4cc4-8cbf-58975b897527)

+Anyway,below is the guide on how to delete an OU with "Protect container from accidental deletion":

 [Screencast from 2026-09-13 02-31-29.webm](https://github.com/user-attachments/assets/1874b5c9-8d8d-4125-ae2b-0aba0dd87351)

 ### Creating Users

+In the next task, i'm gonna create users in `IT Support` and `Finance`.
+Attributes provided such as :
+- First name
+- Last name
+- User logon name
+- Password

 [Screencast from 2026-09-13 02-55-53.webm](https://github.com/user-attachments/assets/51157758-5348-415d-b580-0fbec627bf39)